AltahhanAi/Data_Science/docs/content/unit5/05_06_non-linear-models_multi-perceptron.md

 Backpropagation propagates the error back through the network layers to adjust their weights in a backward manner.
 We saw how this worked for Algorithm 6''' in the regression unit.
 So, we need to know first how to adjust the final output to be favourable to our data and classes layout, and then we need to slowly adjust the lines so that this overall performance or ability to distinguish between the classes is increased slowly until it is optimised.
 This is the idea of stochastic gradient descent with backpropagation.

 If we decide to run through all of our data first and formulate a total sum of adjustments that we will execute in one step, then we are talking about batch backpropagation algorithm.
 Regardless of how we train, the idea is simple: we generalise the concept of one perceptron into multiple ones that act together in harmony.
 The multi-layer perceptron is also called feedforward neural networks.
-In fact it is the most common neural networks architecture, but there are plenty of other architectures that are possible.
+In fact, it is the most common neural networks architecture, but there are plenty of other architectures that are possible.
 Some are recurrent neural networks: when we allow the network’s past output to participate also as a current input.
 You will study more about this fascinating topic in the Machine Learning and Deep Learning modules where you will employ automatic differentiation procedure instead of analytically reaching the gradient of the deeply hidden layers.
 Nevertheless, the complexity of obtaining the gradients for the hidden layers acts as a bridge to appreciate why we need automatic differentiation.
 It is sufficient to understand that fundamentally we need to take the derivatives and apply the chain rule to propagate the error back in the network.

 ##Binary classification using neural network

-Let us start with a simpler neural network where we have only one output, i.e. a binary class problem.
+We discuss a simple neural network architecture where we have only one output, i.e. a binary class problem.

-The network that we will utilise is expressed as follows.
+The network that is under consideration is expressed as follows:

 $$
 \begin{array}{l}